The 4 big things I wish I had known before moving to Madrid

 Spain, on the other hand, was booming!

-I found an article on an expat site in which some guy broke down the cost of living in Madrid compared to a typical ESL teacher’s salary, and any way you sliced it, it beat the hell out of slinging cappuccinos and riding my bike around Phoenix.
+I found an article on an expat site in which some guy broke down the cost of living in Madrid compared to a typical ESL teacher’s salary, and any way you sliced it, it beat the hell out of slinging cappuccinos and riding my bike around Phoenix all summer long.

 So what the hell – I bought a ticket and ended up the moving to Madrid just a few weeks later.